 How Will A Car Accident Settlement Affect My SSDI Benefits

-In Florida, receiving a personal injury settlement won’t affect your Social Security Disability Insurance (SSDI) benefits.
-SSDI is a federal program administered by the Social Security Administration (SSA) and focuses on your disability and work history, not your current income or resources.
+In Florida, a personal injury settlement will not impact your Social Security Disability Insurance (SSDI) benefits.
+SSDI is a federal program managed by the Social Security Administration (SSA), which determines eligibility based on your disability and work history, rather than your current income or resources.

-• Eligibility: Requires a qualifying disability and sufficient work history with Social Security taxes paid.
+• Eligibility: To qualify for SSDI, you need a qualifying disability and sufficient work history with Social Security taxes paid.

-• Benefits: Based on your average lifetime earnings and can eventually qualify you for Medicare after 24 months (except for ALS, which qualifies immediately).
+• Benefits: SSDI benefits are based on your average lifetime earnings and may eventually make you eligible for Medicare after 24 months of receiving benefits (unless you have ALS, in which case Medicare eligibility is immediate).

 What Is The Difference Between SSDI And SSI?

-• Think of SSDI as an earned benefit.
+• SSDI is an earned benefit.
 You qualify based on your work history and recent Social Security tax contributions.
 The more you’ve worked and paid into the system, the higher your benefit amount will be.

-• It’s similar to an insurance program – you pay in while you’re healthy, and it provides financial support if you become disabled and can’t work anymore.
+• SSDI works like an insurance program: you pay into the system while you’re able to work, and it provides financial support if you become disabled and unable to work.

-• To qualify for SSDI, you must have a medically-determinable disability that is expected to last at least one year or result in death.
-You also need a sufficient number of work credits earned recently (the exact number depends on your age when you become disabled).
+• To qualify for SSDI, your disability must be medically determinable and expected to last at least a year or result in death.
+You also need to have earned a sufficient number of work credits, which depend on your age at the time of disability.

-• SSDI benefits are typically higher than SSI and can increase over time based on cost-of-living adjustments.
+• SSDI benefits are generally higher than SSI benefits and can increase over time through cost-of-living adjustments.

-• After receiving SSDI for 24 months (except for ALS, which qualifies immediately), you become eligible for Medicare, the federal health insurance program for seniors and people with disabilities.
+• After receiving SSDI for 24 months (except for those with ALS, who qualify immediately), you will be eligible for Medicare, the federal health insurance program for people with disabilities and seniors.

-• SSI is a needs-based program, meaning it’s for individuals with limited income and resources who are also blind, elderly (age 65 or older), or disabled.
+• SSI is a needs-based program, targeting individuals with limited income and resources who are blind, elderly (age 65 or older), or disabled.

-• The benefit amount for SSI is the same for everyone who qualifies and is based on the federal benefit rate, with potential increases for living in a high-cost area.
+• SSI provides a fixed benefit amount based on the federal benefit rate, with possible increases for high-cost areas.

-• There is no work history requirement for SSI, but you must meet strict income and resource limits to qualify.
-Resources include things like cash, stocks, bonds, and even the value of a car or other personal property (except for your primary residence).
-This is why an injury settlement may impact your eligibility.
+• Unlike SSDI, there is no work history requirement for SSI, but you must meet strict income and resource limits.
+Resources include cash, stocks, bonds, and even the value of a car or other personal property (excluding your primary residence).
+This is why a personal injury settlement can affect your eligibility for SSI.

-• SSI often qualifies you for Medicaid, the federal and state health insurance program for low-income individuals and families.
+• Qualifying for SSI often means also qualifying for Medicaid, a joint federal and state program that provides health insurance for low-income individuals and families.

 How Does Getting A Lump Sum Accident Settlement Affect My Social Security Benefits?